-Naturally occurring flavonoid found in Gingko biloba and red wines that activates the mitochondrial Ca2+ uniporter (EC50 = 7 μM).
-Induces caspase-9-mediated apoptosis in a variety of cancer cell lines via downregulation of polo-like kinase 1 (PLK1) expression.
+Activates the mitochondrial Ca2+ uniporter (EC50 = 7 μM).
+Induces caspase-9-mediated apoptosis in cancer cell lines via downregulation of polo-like kinase 1 (PLK1) expression.
 Exhibits antioxidant activity and attenuates osteoclastic bone reabsorption in vitro.
 Also blocks EGF-induced histone H3Ser10 phosphorylation in mouse epidermal JB6 C141 cells.
+Activates transcriptional coactivator with PDZ-binding motif (TAZ) and increases osteoblast differentiation of mesenchymal stem cells while inhibiting adipocyte differentiation.
+Naturally occurring flavonoid found in Gingko biloba and red wine.

 |Storage||Store at +4°C|